Sir Roger Kirkpatrick and Lady Margaret de Somerville

 In 1304, King Edward I of England appointed Sir Roger one of the deputy justiciars of Scotland, given responsibility for Galloway in partnership with the English justiciar Walter de Burghdon, this appointment is recorded in the Ordinances of 1305, by which Edward I attempted to order the administration of a Scotland reduced to the status of a 'land' instead of a realm.

 Sir Roger, being 1st cousins with Sir William Wallace, was Wallace’s constant companion and was one of the ones who voted for William Wallace to be “Warden of Scotland” in 1297.
 Sir Roger fought alongside Sir William until Sir William was betrayed and executed on August 23, 1305.
 In 1306, Sir Roger’s other cousin, Robert the Bruce was in competition with his rival, John (Red) Comyn to become King of Scotland.
-Comyn would not the Scottish nobles without Robert the Bruce so a meeting was arranged between Comyn and Bruce for Thursday, February 10, 1306.
+Comyn would not the support of the Scottish nobles without Robert the Bruce so a meeting was arranged between Comyn and Bruce for Thursday, February 10, 1306.
 The location was a church, Greyfriars in Dumfrieshire.
 Sir Roger and James de Lindsay waited for Robert the Bruce outside of the church .
 The conference resulted as Bruce had anticipated it would.
 Comyn would listen to no other solution of the problem save one that would compel Bruce to retire from the field and permit Comyn to rule Scotland.
 The discussion resulted in a new and greater hatred.
 Finally Bruce, seeing Comyn reach for his dagger, drew his own, and warding off the stroke of Comyn, drove his own dagger into the breast of his rival.
 Rushing to the door he was met by his friends.

 “De Lindsay asked: ‘What tidings?’”